 It is largely composed of Sodium Chloride, with some amount of sulphur.

 Some consider it as Potassium nitrate.
-But Potassium nitrate is white in colour and this is black in colour.
+But Potassium nitrate is white in color and this is black in color.

 Suvarchal Lavan is black salt as per – Rasamritam, by Dr Damodar Joshi, Ayurvediya Rasashastra by Dr Mishra and as per Bioactive Food as Dietary Interventions for Diabetes.